Cole no-hit bid into 8th, Yanks beat Rays 4-2 for 50th win

 New York has won 17 of its last 19 games, and its 50-17 start is the best in the major leagues since the 2001 Seattle Mariners.
-The Yankees opened a 14-game lead over third-place Tampa Bay in the AL East.
+The Yankees opened a 12-game lead over second-place Toronto and Tampa Bay dropped into fourth, 14 games back in the AL East.

+“For us to answer back like that just shows what this team’s about,” said Aaron Judge, who went 0 for 3 with a walk.
+“We don’t just live or die by the long ball.
+We’re just a good all-around team.”

+Margot sprained a knee, and Rays manager Kevin Cash expects him to miss significant time.

 Cole struck out 12 and walked three, allowing one run and one hit in 7 1/3 innings.
-Cole struck out six in a row at one point and led 2-0 when Isaac Paredes grounded a slider on his 105th pitch off the mound and into center field.
+Cole struck out six in a row at one point and led 2-0 when Isaac Paredes led off the eighth by grounding a slider on Cole’s 105th pitch off the mound and into center field.
 On June 3, Cole pitched 6 2/3 perfect innings at Detroit.

+“Any time you get to the eighth inning, you’re starting to smell it and it gets close.
+But once (the no-hitter) goes by the wayside and it’a tie game, it’s right back to: ‘Let’s go find a way to get this thing done,’’ Yankees manager Aaron Boone made.
+“Just a good resilient victory and a lot of good things that helped us get there.”

+Judge didn’t realize Cole was flirting with a no-hitter until the sixth inning.

 Clay Holmes (5-0) blew a 2-0 lead and allowed his first run since opening day, ending a 31 1/3 inning scoreless streak.

 With the score 2-2, Josh Donaldson singled off Jason Adam (0-2) with one out in the ninth and Hicks, batting .321 in June, drove a hanging changeup high off the right-field wall.
 Margot fell to the field as center fielder Brett Phillips retrieved the ball and Donaldson scored.
-Rays manager Kevin Cash and an athletic trainer went out to Margot, who appeared to hurt and knee and left the field on a cart.
+Cash and an athletic trainer went out to Margot, who had a sprained knee and left the field on a cart.

 Jose Trevino followed with a sacrifice fly.

+“I thought I had good stuff,” Cole said.
+“I’ve never thrown a no-hitter, so I can’t tell you what no-hit stuff looks like.”

+“His numbers are pretty crazy.
+I think he’ll get it one day,” Holmes said.

-Mejia doubled down the right-field line and Yandy Diaz hit a soft bouncer to Holmes, who threw to first for the out as only the second of 13 runners he inherited this season scored.
+(backslash)Mejía doubled down the right-field line and Yandy Díaz hit a soft bouncer to Holmes, who threw to first for the out as only the second of 13 runners he inherited this season scored.

 Rizzo hit his 19th home run this season and became just the second left-handed batter to homer off McClanahan this year after Seattle’s Jesse Winker.